Satakunnan-ammattikorkeakoulu/sensory_board/README.md

     - Have access to GPIO (often via the `gpio` group, or by running the service as root).
     - Have access to the audio device.

+- **USB-stick**

+  - The usb-stick holds the audio files that will be played.
+  - Note:
+    - Only one usb-stick should be plugged in at any given time.
+    - Use the same usb-stick with this device that you used when you installed the software.
+    - By default the filenames should be `1.mp3`, `2.mp3`, ..., `6.mp3`.
+      - If you want to change the naming convention you need to change the `config.json`.

 ---

 ## Installation